+Situation and assessment

-Situation and Assessment (may also include reporting) is primarily responsible for acquisition and maintenance of situational awareness and sharing of that 'picture' through visualisation and sharing systems.
+This is primarily responsible for acquisition and maintenance of situational awareness and sharing of that 'picture' through visualisation and sharing systems.
 This function collects and collates incident information.
 It produces and disseminates current information about the developing incident, including the production of regular Situation Reports for use within the operations centre and/or external distribution.